Operoo Audiri

 Literacy and Numeracy

-Our literacy and numeracy programs are designed to maximise each students’ outcomes, ensuring they achieve personal success.
+Our Literacy and Numeracy programs are designed to maximise each students’ outcomes, ensuring they achieve personal success.
 Ongoing assessments are used to inform teachers’ planning and target students’ learning.

 The Tier 2 Reading Intervention Program (MultiLit) is offered for students who require assistance with decoding.